VidSock/propelplus-split/src/content/pages/index.md

 Hi, I'm Todd and I'm a photographer who turned into a web geek who turned back into a photographer.

 In doing so, I've learned to meld the technical side of things along with the more creative aspects.
-This unique situation allows for me to really understand the details and requirements each entails.

-I've strived to bring the power of simple, fast and flexible websites with features that are designed for photographers.
-They are designed for photographers by a photographer.
+I've strived to bring the power of simple, fast and flexible websites with features that are designed for photographers, by a photographer.

 <blockquote>This sample site is designed to show the different elements available to you to choose from and how they can be incorporated onto your own site. </blockquote>